The Dangers of Drought

 villages to conserve rainwater during wet seasons, plus we dig boreholes that

-allow communities to draw their own water.
+allow communities to draw their own water, alleviating the water shortage in Africa.
 Making a donation to our Essentials for

 Survivals fund is one way you can help us ensure that children have access

-to water that is safe to drink.
+to clean water that in Africa.
 As a monthly giving partner, you'll receive

 quarterly newsletters highlighting how your support is making a difference in

-the lives of children in countries hit hardest by drought.
+the lives of children in countries hit hardest by drought in Africa.
 Please consider

 helping ChildFund make a difference in children's lives.